mcous/gonogo/README.md

 #### validate prop types of a component

-Using wrap, you can have a lightweight and functional prop types checker
+Using wrap, you can have a lightweight and functional web component prop types checker that will work in any framework, non-framework, or non-non-framework.

 ``` js
 const gng = require('gonogo')